 Both this miraculous night journey and his communion with God are important events in Islam.
 During the night journey, Muhammad was purified in preparation for his meeting with God.
 Once in heaven, God told Muhammad that he should recite the salat, or ritual prayer, 50 times each day.
 However, Muhammad begged God to reduce the number to five times a day, which is the current standard for Muslim prayer.

-Though the world doesn’t appear to be ending there right now, Trump’s announcement is definitely increasing tensions.
-The president’s decision to recognize Jerusalem as Israel’s capital drew praise from Israeli Prime Minister Benjamin Netanyahu and condemnation from Palestinian allies who worried that this move would make it more difficult to negotiate a long-sought peace treaty between the states.
+President Trump's decision to recognize Jerusalem as Israel’s capital drew praise from Israeli Prime Minister Benjamin Netanyahu and condemnation from Palestinian allies who worried that this move would make it more difficult to negotiate a long-sought peace treaty between the states.